 Functional Capacity Evaluation (FCE)

-A Functional Capacity Evaluation or FCE is a physical assessment that is used to determine a worker’s specific and safe physical abilities and limitations.
+A functional capacity evaluation or FCE is a physical assessment that is used to determine a worker’s specific and safe physical abilities and limitations.
 This information can then be used to facilitate return to work recommendations, or to assess work readiness.
-The functional capacity evaluation is completed by one of our Occupational Therapists or Physiotherapists who are highly skilled in the delivery and interpretation of this physical assessment.
+The functional capacity evaluation is completed by one of our occupational therapists, physiotherapists or exercise physiologists who are highly skilled in the delivery and interpretation of this physical assessment.

 - A functional capacity evaluation is typically completed in the Advantage Injury Management Services offices, where our standardized equipment can be used to complete the assessment.
-However, where required, our injury management advisors will complete a functional capacity evaluation at your worksite.
+However, where required, our staff will complete a functional capacity evaluation at your worksite.

 - A functional capacity evaluation is usually 1.5 to 2 hours in duration, which includes an interview and completion of a battery of standardized physical assessment tasks.